 We provide structural engineering services to a wide variety of clients, including building owners & buyers, architects, builders, civil engineers, real estate firms and law firms.

-Design of new foundations to support raised houses along New Jersey shore is proceeding.
-Call to discuss your project.
+Design of new foundations to support raised houses has been performed for many projects along New Jersey shore.
+Please call or email to discuss your project.

 John F Mann, PE to present webinar, "Foundation Damage and Repair" on March 2 & 3, 2016.
 In 2015, seminar was presented in Cherry Hill, NJ and Nashville, TN.

 Mr. Mann made presentations of "Building Codes in New Jersey" in 2014.
 Code requirements for supporting raised houses in flood zones were highlighted.

 We offer the following basic services:

 - Structural design for residential, commercial & industrial buildings as well as other structures, including bridges